pulumi/pulumi-hugo/themes/default/content/_index.md

           vpcId: ${eks-vpc.vpcId}

 deploy:
-  title: Ship your applications faster
+  title: Ship applications faster
   description: |
     Pulumi gives you a faster outer dev loop by making CI/CD for your IaC seamless and the default experience.
 Pulumi provides has integrations with all the popular CI/CD platforms and testing frameworks.

-  items:
-    - title: Infrastructure and applications together
-      description: Unify shipping your entire cloud software stack.

-    - title: Deploy with confidence
-      description: Validate every change with testing and built-in policies.
+You can validate every change with testing and built-in policies.
+You can also build Pulumi Packages to create best-practice abstractions available in all languages.

 manage:
-  title: Deliver your ideas with ease
+  title: Deliver ideas with ease
   description: |
     Pulumi gives you a faster dev loop across the entire organization by guaranteeing the infrastructure software supply chain.
 Standard software packaging allows sharing and reuse of code across the organization along with org-wide policy enforcements.
 Pulumi provides the industry’s only automation workflow capability that allows software engineering to be applied to solve and manage cloud infrastructure at scale.
-  items:
-    - title: Secure by default
-      description: Automatic encryption for secrets and state.
-Identity and Policy as Code ensure continuous compliance

-    - title: See who changed what and when
-      description: Full change visibility and auditing across your entire organization.

 automation_api_examples:
   - name: Provision resources over HTTP (Node.js/Express)